varunmhatre/Neighbor/README.md

 Role: Developed a mini game which represented helping one of the neighbors.
 Assisted in designing decisions for player to make and outcomes of their actions.

-You can view the gameplay here: https://www.youtube.com/watch?v=EW_oDabTcXk
+You can view the gameplay here:<br>
+https://www.youtube.com/watch?v=EW_oDabTcXk

 Group Project in Godot. <br>